A Sign of Things to Come: SaaS in 2026

 2. The Competitive Landscape

-With giants like Shopify, Salesforce, and Adobe dominating a big chunk of the market (estimated to hit $307 billion by 2026), there is an uphill battle for new SaaS businesses.
-Specifically, new entries into the market are facing category saturation; CRM, and procurement apps, specifically.
+With giants like Shopify, Salesforce, and Adobe dominating a big chunk of the market (hitting $307 billion in 2026), there is an uphill battle for new SaaS businesses.
+Specifically, new entrants into the market are facing category saturation, CRM, and procurement apps.
 But there is still room for niche products and specialized SaaS and XaaS if companies are willing to think outside the box.

 Some areas with growth potential include databases, artificial intelligence, chatbots, and content management.
 These are less crowded, and we're at the early stages of seeing the final outcome.
 Another differentiating tactic is Micro-SaaS, a super-specialized SaaS, packaged as an API with specific tools.
-For example, KPMG suggests an API that allows customers to enrich the data of their users and customers rather than relying on a generic "contact enrichment tool” typically packaged in CRMs.
+For example, KPMG suggests an API that allows customers to enrich their users' data rather than relying on a generic "contact enrichment tool” typically packaged in CRMs.

-Other potential ideas that will grow more prevalent in 2024 are industry-and-vertical-specific SaaS products (think HR, medical tools, scientific and academia, or Web3/Blockchain applications).
+Other potential ideas that will become more prevalent are industry- and vertical-specific SaaS products (think HR, medical tools, scientific and academic, or Web3/Blockchain applications).
 The applications can include secure online ID passports, monitoring animal migratory patterns, or an ATS (Applicant Tracking Service) specifically for freelance tech writers with blockchain experience.

 Finally, there is a growing trend of competitors collaborating to deliver hybrid "as-a-service" models, sharing the risk and reward, for example, integrations between Slack and ClickUp to supercharge collaboration.